SAP-samples/teched2025-AD166/exercises/ex6/README.md

 ### Exercise 6.4 - Implement the Dialog Opening Logic

-📋 **Action Required**: Add controller logic to handle the dialog opening functionality.
+📋 **Next Step**: Add controller logic to handle the dialog opening functionality.

 > 📖 **Context**: After creating the dialog, you need to implement the coding to open the dialog.